-SUNFLOWER (Helianthus annuus) – 3 plants in 2 litre
+SUNFLOWER (Helianthus annuus) – 1 litre – 2 in a pot

 Donna says that “Sunflowers are like natures brightest smiles!” – they always make her laugh for their simplicity and sheer joy.

 We are growing 3 different types of sunflowers: The first is “Titan” with its enormous sized blooms that can be up to 20″ in diameter!
 This type is ideal for wildlife food and great for back of border.
 Height 3.5m (12′).
 Easy to grow and a real favourite with children.
 Flowers very large daisies with brightly coloured petals.
 Use petals and seeds in salads and cakes.

 Our next offering is Little Leo – and we thought to grow these for you if you did not have the room for a giant.
 Little Leo is ideal for pots on the patio, but these multi-headed little darlings are still excellent for the pollinators and the birds.